codurance/site/_posts/2016-09-21-approaching-tdd-outside-android.md

 <b>Story: Show account statement</b>

 > As a user
-> I want to be able to show a transactions details statement
+> I want to be able to see my bank statement
-> So that I can easily check my account balance at any given time
+> So that I can check all the transactions I have made

 With the user story completed, we can now define the acceptance criteria - the series of results that required in order for the feature to be considered done.